Manfredi Portillo

-José Manfredi Portillo Hernández (born July 15, 1985 in Moncagua) is a Salvadoran footballer.
+José Manfredi Portillo Hernández (born July 15, 1985) is a Salvadoran former footballer who played as a midfielder.

 Club career

-Portillo started his career at Third Division side AGABE, and joined Salvadoran Second Division outfit Atlético Chaparrastique in 2003, only to join top level Vista Hermosa a year later.
+Portillo was born in Moncagua.
+He started his career at Third Division side AGABE, and joined Salvadoran Second Division outfit Atlético Chaparrastique in 2003, only to join top level Vista Hermosa a year later.

 He returned to Vista Hermosa for the 2011 Clausura tournament, after spending the 2010 Apertura with Atlético Balboa.

 International career

 Portillo has been called up for the El Salvador U21 as well as the El Salvador U23 national team.